 The information in this document that relates to Mineral Resources and other Exploration Results (as applicable) in relation to the Cusco Iron Ore Project (Peru) is based on, and fairly represents, information and supporting documentation prepared by Mr Ken Hellsten, B.Sc.
-(Geology), who is a Fellow of The Australasian Institute of Mining and Metallurgy (AusIMM).
+(Geology), who is a Fellow of AusIMM.
 Mr Hellsten was a principal consultant to Strike Resources Limited and was also formerly the Managing Director of Strike Resources Limited (between 24 March 2010 and 19 January 2013).
 Mr Hellsten has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2004 Edition of the JORC Code.
 Mr Hellsten approves and consents to the inclusion in this document of the matters based on this information in the form and context in which it appears.